ricardolonga/ear-arquillian-tests/README.md

 ====================

 I had to create an Integration Test using the wonderful Arquillian framework, which had to call an EJB inside an existing EAR.
 It was desired to be able to test:

-Calls to the EJB using a standalone EJB client
+- Calls to the EJB using a standalone EJB client (remote EJB lookup)
-Calls to the EJB from withing another deployment on the same application server It took some time to get it working, therefore I decided to post an example project showing how I got it working - hoping it might help some people.
+- Calls to the EJB from withing another EAR deployment on the same application server (local EJB lookup)

+It took some time to get it working, therefore I decided to post an example project showing how I got it working - hoping it might help some people.

 The project was built using the versions below: